lcdservices/biz.lcdservices.encodedemail/README.md

 # biz.lcdservices.encodedemail

-This extension creates a new token entitled "Encoded Email" which encrypts and returns the contact's primary email.
+This extension creates a new token entitled "Encoded Email" which encodes and returns the contact's primary email.
+It first applies a base 64 encode, and then a URI encode.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).